 Catalina Solar is EDF Renewable Energy’s largest photovoltaic project and the sixth-largest photovoltaic plant in the United States.
 The project's clean energy helps meet new California environmental mandates by improving overall air quality.

-Helping make California's solar energy industry a reality
+Making California's solar energy industry a reality

 In addition to the Catalina project, Bechtel has built two other solar facilities in California: Ivanpah Solar Electric Generating System, the world’s largest concentrating solar thermal power facility, and California Valley Solar Ranch, one of the world’s largest photovoltaic facilities.
 Our early experience on those two projects benefited the Catalina effort.